vishnevskiy/ElixirSublime/README.md

 }
 ```

+Shift click on a module or function to go to definition.

 If you want linting support then install `SublimeLinter3`.

 The plugin currently does not understand aliases so autocompletion with them does not work.